Leverage in Forex Trading

 The apparent advantage of using leverage is that you can make a considerable amount of money with only a limited amount of capital.
 The problem is that you can also lose a considerable amount of money trading with leverage.
 It all depends on how wisely you use it and how conservative your risk management is.

 You Have More Control Than You Think

 Leverage makes a rather boring market incredibly exciting.
 But when your money is on the line, exciting is not always good, and that is what leverage has brought to FX.

 Leverage is usually given in a fixed amount that can vary with different brokers.
 Each broker gives out leverage based on their rules and regulations.
 The amounts are typically 50:1, 100:1, 200:1, and 400:1.

 - 50:1: Fifty-to-one leverage means that for every $1 you have in your account, you can place a trade worth up to $50.
 As an example, if you deposited $500, you would be able to trade amounts up to $25,000 on the market.

 - 100:1: One-hundred-to-one leverage means that for every $1 you have in your account, you can place a trade worth up to $100.
-This is a typical amount of leverage offered on a standard lot account.
+This ratio is a typical amount of leverage offered on a standard lot account.
 The typical $2,000 minimum deposit for a standard account would give you the ability to control $200,000.

 - 200:1: Two-hundred-to-one leverage means that for every $1 you have in your account, you can place a trade worth up to $200.
-This is a typical amount of leverage offered on a mini lot account.
+The 200:1 ratio is a typical amount of leverage offered on a mini lot account.
 The typical minimum deposit on such an account is around $300, with which you can trade up to $60,000.